Courts, the Law, and LGBT Rights in Asia

 On transgender rights, the Philippines Supreme Court delivered a setback in 2007.
 It ruled that neither the civil code nor principles of equity provided a postoperative transwoman the right to change her first name and modify her birth certificate to comport with her gender identity (Silverio v.
 Republic of the Philippines, 2007).
 The court did not consider any constitutional arguments.
 Interestingly, in a subsequent case, the Supreme Court ruled that an intersex individual had the right to change her gender markers from female to male because the individual experienced physiological changes from “simply let[ting] nature take its course” (Republic of the Philippines v.
 Jennifer Cagandahan, 2008).
 The court thus distinguished the intersex applicant from transgender individuals whom the court considers to have transitioned unnaturally through elective surgery (United Nations Development Programme [UNDP] & Commission on Human Rights of the Philippines, 2018).

 Japan is yet another example of modest judicial protection of LGBT rights.
-Japan’s Supreme Court has long had a reputation for being reluctant to declare laws and government actions to be unconstitutional, although that has begun to change (Matsui, in press).
+Japan’s Supreme Court has long had a reputation for being reluctant to declare laws and government actions to be unconstitutional, although that has begun to change (Matsui, forthcoming).
 Accordingly, it is perhaps unsurprising that the Supreme Court’s only ruling on constitutional law concerning LGBT rights disappointed the LGBT community; it rejected a constitutional challenge to Japan’s sterilization requirement for transgender gender recognition (Yamaguchi, 2019).9 Still, there have been some judicial victories for LGBT rights.
 For example, in a widely cited case from 1997, the Tokyo High Court held that the local government violated rights to free association, equality, and education when it prohibited an LGBT youth group from staying at a government-owned hostel (In re Futyu Hostel, 1997).
 More recently, the Tokyo High Court ruled that a golf course had impermissibly discriminated against a postoperative transwoman by rejecting her membership application (X. v.
 Y., 2015).
 In light of the nondiscrimination norms in the Japanese Constitution and the International Covenant on Civil and Political Rights, the court held that the golf course committed a tortious act.

 In 2013, the Supreme Court also ruled to protect a postoperative transman’s right to be recognized as a parent of a child born to his wife (Saikō Saibansyo, 2013).
 This ruling was, however, based on the enforcement of Japan’s gender recognition law, which has been criticized for placing overly stringent criteria on transgender persons who seek to change their legal gender listed on government identity documents (Human Rights Watch, 2016).
 These criteria include the sterilization requirement that the Supreme Court upheld in 2019.